redbrick-ai/redbrick-blog/2023-09-25-sickle-cell-disease/2023-09-25-sickle-cell-disease.md

 with sickle cell disease, research efforts remain significantly underfunded.

-As we observe Sickle Cell Awareness Month, let\'s explore how artificial intelligence (AI) is playing a pivotal role in transforming the diagnosis, treatment, and management of this condition, offering new hope to those affected.
+As we observe Sickle Cell Awareness Month, let's explore how artificial intelligence (AI) is playing a pivotal role in transforming the diagnosis, treatment, and management of this condition, offering new hope to those affected.